theslickgeek/CreateWinSBL/README.md

 Prerequisites:

-- Works with SysInternal tools (included in the files)
+- Work with SysInternal tools (included in the files)
+- Require local admin rights
+- Require modification to script execution policy for Powershell if enabled

 Usage: